cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/vsphere.md

 * `attached_vm_name` - The name of the attached server on vSphere and in the OS.
 * `datastore_file_name` - The datastore and filename on that datastore of this virtual disk. e.g. "[Datastore-1] myserver-a12b3/myserver-a12b3_1.vmdk".
 * `scsi_id` - The SCSI ID, in the form `bus_id:unit_id, e.g. "0:1"`

+## cloudify.vsphere.nodes.NIC

+**Derived From:** cloudify.nodes.Root

+**Properties:**

+* `name` - The network name.
+* `switch_distributed` - determines if this is connected to a distributed port group.
+* `adapter_type` - Possible: Vmxnet3, Vmxnet2, Sriov, E1000, E1000e.
+* `start_connected` - Specifies whether or not to connect the device when the virtual machine starts.
+* `allow_guest_control` - Enables guest control over whether the connectable device is connected.
+* `network_connected` - Indicates whether the device is currently connected.
+Valid only while the virtual machine is running.
+* `wake_on_lan_enabled` - Indicates whether wake-on-LAN is enabled on this virtual network adapter.
+Clients can set this property to selectively enable or disable wake-on-LAN.
+* `address_type` - MAC address type.
+Valid values for address type are: ManualStatically assigned MAC address.
+GeneratedAutomatically generated MAC address.
+AssignedMAC address assigned by VirtualCenter.
+* `mac_address` - MAC address assigned to the virtual network adapter.
+Clients can set this property to any of the allowed address types.
+The server might override the specified value for "Generated" or "Assigned" if it does not fall in the right ranges or is determined to be a duplicate.
+* `network_configuration` - Only valid with a relationship cloudify.relationships.vsphere.nic_connected_to_network to a network.
+Dictionary with following keys:
+    * `management` - Signifies if the network is a management network (`false` by default).
+Only one connected network can be `management`.
+This network has its IP address listed under the `ip` runtime property, but will not otherwise have any impact on how this interface is configured.
+    * `external` - Signifies if the network is an external network (`false` by default).
+Only one connected network can be external.
+This network is the first network that is attached to the server and has its IP address listed under the `public_ip` runtime property, but does not otherwise have any impact on how this interface is configured.
+    * `use_dhcp` - Use DHCP to obtain an IP address (`true` by default).
+    * `network` - The network cidr (for example, 10.0.0.0/24).
+It is used by the plugin only when `use_dhcp` is `false`.
+    * `gateway` - The network gateway IP address.
+It is used by the plugin only when `use_dhcp` is `false`.
+    * `ip` - The server IP address.
+It is used by the plugin only when `use_dhcp` is `false`.
+* `connection_config` - The `key-value` vSphere environment configuration.
+Same as for `cloudify.vsphere.server` type.

 # Examples